 Genetic Counseling MS

-The Genetic Counseling Program is a 21-month program of study leading to a Master of Science in Genetic Counseling.
-This is program for those who wish to be at the forefront of the genetic counseling profession and harness the potential of genomic medicine to advance healthcare.
+The Genetic Counseling Program is a full-time, 21-month program of study leading to a Master of Science in Genetic Counseling.
+This is a program for those who wish to be at the forefront of the genetic counseling profession and harness the potential of genomic medicine to advance healthcare.

 Faculty